 Teacher Out-of-Pocket Classroom Expenses

 The federal government offers a $250 per year above the line tax deduction to teachers for out-of-pocket classroom supply expenses.
-The estimated cost of the deduction is $170 million in 2012.
+The estimated cost of the deduction was estimated at $170 million in 2014.

 Tax Credit Bonds for School Construction